tousifinity/IoT-Client-Server-Communication/README.md

 This part of the system measures the distance using the HC-SR04 ultrasonic sensor and displays it on an LCD screen.

+- The distance is calculated using the time it takes for an ultrasonic pulse to travel to an object and back.
+- The result is displayed on the LCD screen.